Acer Aspire 4820TGAcer Laptop

 Removing the keyboard

 Unscrew all the screws are located under the laptop.
-As usual, I marked with different colors with the different types of screws.
+As usual, I have marked the different screws you will encounter with different colors.

 Here’s how they look seen up close.

-There is a need to raise the black lever of the connector to pull out the ribbon cable of the keyboard.
+There is a need to raise the black lever of the connector to pull out the keyboard ribbon cable.

 At this point, you have to unscrew all other screws that were hidden by the keyboard.
-In addition, you have to disconnect all the cables from their connectors flat.
+In addition, you have to disconnect all the cables from their connectors.

-Special connectors to the free position to release the cables
+Special connectors for the free position to release the cables

-That’s left to do now is insert a shim between the top cover and the bottom cover of the laptop.
+The only thing left to do is insert a shim between the top and bottom covers.
 I used the usual guitar pick.

 There are joints to push that I’ve marked in the photos below.